 This apple cart needs to be upended.

-You see, we now need to move to an era of actual global governance, as opposed to global politics.
+We now need to move to an era of actual global governance.

 This is necessary for the security of all of us.
 But in order to have global governance of the kind required, first a global penny needs to drop – on both the existence of the current predicament and the reason for it.